-I was wide awake by 5AM, lying in a depression in the middle of my thin, springy mattress.
-I laid still listening to the morning noises, not wanting to wake up the other guests in the cabin.
-Around 5:30, I started to hear rustling and thumps, announcing that other hikers were beginning to get up.
+I was wide awake by 5 AM, lying in a depression in the middle of my thin, springy mattress.
+I lay still, listening to the morning noises, not wanting to wake up the other guests in the cabin.
+Finally, around 5:30, I heard rustling and thumps, announcing that other hikers were beginning to get up.
 I climbed out of bed and hobbled down the hallway.
-The stiffness, that I would encounter for this whole hike, made me look like a stiff legged zombie shambling slowly through the dark
+The stiffness I would encounter for this hike made me look like a stiff-legged zombie shuffling slowly through the dark.

 Lunch consisted of a stop at Antler’s campsite.
 It is just about my favorite campsite on the entire trail.
 It is so remote, and there are tent sites directly on the water, looking out over a beautiful lake.
 I spent an hour eating (whoopee pies and Pepsi from WHL….love hiker diets!) and writing by the water in my journal.
 It was so peaceful, and the constant breeze kept the annihilators (mosquitoes) at bay.
 Once finished, I popped back on my head net and headed back to the trail.
-My Go-lite umbrella and my head net, are just about my favorite pieces of gear on this trail.
+My Go-lite umbrella and head net are just about my favorite pieces of gear on this trail.

 I came to the dirt road I thought was Jo-Mary, where I had my food drop hidden.
 I was lazy and did not double-check my guide upon arriving.
 I searched for a half hour, walking up and down the road looking for a path into the woods that held my pail of food.
 I also thrashed around in the undergrowth, searching for a trash bag that was supposed to hold the bucket.
 Finally, two teenagers came strolling down the road and told me Jo Mary was the next road over Cooper Brook.
 I would have known this if I had paid attention to my guide.